SchrodingerZhu/area-exam-survey/writing/main.typ

 }
 ```

 However, there are several issues stop `add1` from being vectorized.
 The first problem is that, along the loop, there are two `lean_dec` operation.
-This is because loop index variables can be potentially boxed in Lean.
+This is because loop index variables can be potentially boxed in Lean4.
 Such operations can be eliminated with a better design of value-based types.

 The other problem is more fundamental and difficult to resolve.
 The array updating functions such as `lean_float_array_fset` and `lean_float_array_fget` are implemented with inplace mutability support.
 We have learned such operations incur a check on exclusivity and a potential slow path that clones the underlying data.
 Vectorizer cannot conduct optimizations due to the existence of these cold routines.

-We hope to examine whether we can hoist the loop invariant exclusivity out of the tight loop body as demonstrated in @loop-hosting.
+We hope to examine whether we can hoist the loop invariant exclusivity check out of the tight loop body as demonstrated in @loop-hosting.
 This should be doable by lifting out the exclusivity check together with the first iteration and then continue with the remaining iterations with checking and cloning eliminated.
 Such operation introduces loop structures other than tail recursion into functional IR, which can affect other optimizations.
 One needs to carefully arrange such passes.

 #figure(